foobarhq/validators/README.md

 # @foobarhq/validators

+This package is deprecated, please use https://www.npmjs.com/package/joi

+---

 [![npm version](https://badge.fury.io/js/%40foobarhq%2Fvalidators.svg)](https://badge.fury.io/js/%40foobarhq%2Fvalidators)

 The main purpose of this library is (but not limited) to parse and validate data received from HTTP requests.